duk3luk3/gr-audiopatch/README.md

 ## How to run without pipewire (i.e. with stock pulseaudio)

 Skip step 3, but change all the audio devices from `pipewire_xxx` to `default`

+## How to run extra cursed

+Build pipewire from source with the patch in [patch/alsa_dev_patch.patch](patch/alsa_dev_patch.patch) applied.
+Now the pipewire aliases will actually do something and be visible in pavucontrol.